AN INTERPRETIVE CROSSROADS

 - The Ten asks: How do we build something that lasts—and becomes a blessing beyond me?

-Note that a healthy Ten depends on a healthy Nine.
+Note: A healthy Ten depends on a healthy Nine.
 A Ten built without Nine-level self-possession becomes martyrdom, resentment, or brittle duty.
 A Nine that never grows into Ten becomes isolationist and irresponsible.

 - reaching a level of stability where you can exhale: bills handled, routines working, needs met